alt-basin/SAR-JOURNAL-LOG./README.md

 #### Main Description

-* The goal of this project is to develop a prototype autonomous Search and Rescue (SAR) drone for outdoor disaster scenarios such as earthquakes, landslides, and floods.
+- The goal of this project is to develop a prototype autonomous-capable Search and Rescue (SAR) drone intended for outdoor disaster scenarios such as earthquakes, landslides, and floods.

-* The system is designed to assist search operations by capturing aerial data and detecting heat signatures using a thermal camera.
-This capability may help identify potential human presence in outdoor environments with reduced visibility, including nighttime conditions, smoke, or partially obstructed areas.
+- The system is designed to assist search operations by capturing aerial data and detecting heat signatures using a thermal camera.
+This capability may help identify potential heat sources associated with human presence in outdoor environments with reduced visibility, including nighttime conditions, smoke, or partially obstructed areas.

-* The drone combines thermal imaging, optical flow, an Inertial Measurement Unit (IMU), and distance sensors to maintain stable flight and estimate motion during operation.
-The project serves as a demonstration of how low-cost robotics systems can support SAR-style exploration, environmental monitoring, and situational awareness.
+- The drone combines thermal imaging, optical flow, an Inertial Measurement Unit (IMU), and distance sensors to support stable flight and estimate its motion during operation.
+The project serves as a demonstration of how low-cost robotic aerial systems can contribute to SAR-oriented exploration, environmental monitoring, and situational awareness.

 #### Reason for Build